republik/plattform/packages/styleguide/src/components/Editor/docs/flyer.md

 ### Todos

-- Create new tile
-- different render in editor and outside (e.g. for link)
+- different render in editor and outside (e.g. for link / share etc.)
 - New elements/real elements/forms for elements
     - Chart
     - Quiz
     - Survey
 - Copy from HTML (nice to have)
-- Flyer Tile Form

-- Authors editor (single tile)
+- Authors editor (single block)

 ### Bugs

 - Copy title with break swallows the break
+- enter on intro tile doesn't create a new block

 ```react